-- 1. Follow the procedure in before working inside your computer.

-- 2. Remove the base cover.

-- 3. Disconnect the battery.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the base cover. - 3.
+Disconnect the battery (3-cell or 4-cell).

 The figure indicates the location of the memory module and provides a visual representation of the removal procedure.